 What Makes a Great Manager?

 What makes a great manager?
-There are many different ways of answering this question but how many would include a reference to happiness?
-Ours does!
+There are many different ways to answer this question but perhaps the key is in finding the right balance!

-We take the view that a key aspect of being a great manager is an awareness of the happiness and well-being of ourselves, and of the people we manage.
-In this article we outline the main themes of the Happy Manager site, and how we think they can help to answer the question: “what makes a great manager?”
+We take the view that being a great manager means finding a balance between being informed, having the right skills, and awareness of the importance of well-being in the workplace.
+In this article we outline the main themes of this site, and how we think they can help to answer the question: “what makes a great manager?”

-In our article: Happiness at Work, we suggested a helpful way to think of what it means to be a happy manager.
-A happy manager is one who manages with “head”, “heart” and “hand”.
+In our article: The Meaning of Happiness at Work, we suggested a helpful way to think of what it means to be a better manager.
+A better manager is one who manages with “head”, “hand” and “heart”.
 This is not an idealistic notion but one that is firmly grounded in realism and practicality.
-We think a happy manager is someone:
+We think a better manager is someone:

 We certainly aim to provide fresh insights into existing management theory, encouraging you to think laterally and to appreciate differing perspectives to that theory.